etoile/CoreObject/technotes/index.md

 documents, the remaining diff algorithm is pretty trivial.
 Our diff algorithm looks something like this:

+Given an original item graph A and modified item graph B,

 -   for each object O in B but not A, record it as an object insertion

 -   for each object O in B that is modified vs. that object in A: